 Where to Stay in Faro

-As a solo female traveller, I like to stay in the most central location of the city.
-Here are a few top-notch options in the center of Faro.
+As a solo female traveler, I like to stay in the most central location of the city.

 Day 2, Albufeira, Algarve

-Continuing your perfect Algarve 3-day itinerary it is time to go to Albuferia and stay for 2 nights!
-Located just 45 km from Faro, it is an easy next stop on your itinerary.
+Continuing your perfect Algarve 3-day itinerary it is time to go to Albuferia and stay for 2 nights! *Alternatively you can just stay in Faro the whole time.

 If you don’t rent a car, you can easily reach Albuferia by train in 20 – 30 minutes.
+Train schedule from Faro.

-There are a number of things to do in Albuferia that involve exploring the beautiful beaches!
 The most fun and exciting way to spend some solo time in Albuferia is doing the famous Benagil Cave and Dolphins tour.

+With starting times at 9:30, 12:00, 14:30, and 17:00 you have lots of options.
 This two-hour and 30-minute tour will take you along the pristine beaches of the Algarve coastline and through the hidden caves and secluded coves!
 Spot dolphins and take a dip in the ocean, if conditions allow!

 A small group tour is perfect if you are traveling solo and looking to make a friend or two for the day!

-Alternative Albufeira Day Tour Itinerary
+Alternative Albufeira Day Tours Itineraries

 If small boat tours through rock formations don’t excite you, there is always wine tasting!
 A great way to fill your travel itinerary on the second day is to do a full-day wine tour!

-This 7-hour tour takes you to the medieval town of Silves!
+Starting at either 9:00 or 14:00, this 4-hour tour takes you to the medieval town of Silves!
 Visit the Moorish castle and stroll the cobblestone streets of Silves before tasting several wines and eating tapas.

 Later in the afternoon when you have returned from either tour, enjoy some beach time and the quaint resort town of Albufeira.
 There are many restaurants along the water that is perfect for a bite to eat and some Sangria.